-These infections often occur very soon after birth.
-Infections that take place in the first week of life are called early onset disease.
+Early onset disease infections occur within the first week of life.
 These babies typically contract GBS from their mothers before or during birth.

 Premature newborns are more likely to develop GBS infections than full-term infants.

-Infections that occur a bit later, after a week of age and through the first 3 months of life, are called late onset disease.
-In late onset disease, bacteria can be contracted from the mother, other children, family members, and other caregivers.
+Late onset disease infections occur a bit later, after a week of age, and through the first 3 months of life.
+Bacteria can be contracted from the mother, other children, family members, and other caregivers.